-Tenure: Appointed a director on 26 August 2004 and chairman on 23 November 2004.
+Tenure: Appointed a director on 26 August 2004 and chairman on 23 November executive, Company director and chairman.
+Former Chairman of Gindalbie Metals Limited and former Managing Director of Gallery Gold

-Skills, experience and expertise: Geologist with 38 years experience in the mining industry as a senior executive, and former Managing Director of Gallery Gold Limited.
+Skills, experience and expertise: Geologist with 38 years experience in the mining industry as a senior

+Limited.